top of page

 That's okay.
 Skepticism is welcome here.

-You don’t need to believe anything — you only need to notice what your body does when given the chance to downshift, reset, and recover.
+You don't need to believe anything — you only need to show up, lie down, and notice what happens when your body is finally given space to downshift, reset, and remember itself.

 Do I need to bring anything?